Holyhead to Dublin Ferry

-The cheapest ferry ticket price from Holyhead to Dublin found by AFerry customers recently is £80, travelling with Stena Line on Tuesday, 12 November 2019.
+The cheapest ferry ticket price from Holyhead to Dublin found by AFerry customers recently is £136, travelling with Irish Ferries on Saturday, 25 January 2020.
 Prices also vary depending on the date and time of travel.

 What time does the first ferry from Holyhead to Dublin leave?

 The first ferry from Holyhead to Dublin leaves at 02:30 with Stena Line.
 Times may vary depending on the time of year.